 George Moss dedicated these almshouses to the memory of his mother, Frances, who had died in 1838, 66 years previously, at the age of just 37.
-George, a native of Ashwell, was only 13 years old at the time.
+George, a native of Ashwell, was only 13 years old at the time and it seems he left Ashwell soon after.
 By the time he erected the homes he was 80 years of age and had become a Freeman of London.
 He died in September 1909.

-Building started in 1904 and was completed in 1905, The building cost came to £3000.
-Victoria County History cites an indenture dated July 1905, adding that there was an endowment of £2000 worth of LNWR Railway stocks, augmented by £800 two years later by Frederika Bowman (who was mentioned as one of those advising the building).
+Building started in 1904.
+A photo held at the Ashwell Museum shows the laying of the foundation stone, and the Herts Reporter carried an extended account.
+The building was completed in March 1905, Once more the Herts Reporter covered the event.
+The building cost was £3000.
+Victoria County History cites an indenture dated July 1905, adding that there was an endowment of £2000 worth of LNWR railway stocks, augmented by £800 two years later by Frederika Bowman.
 However, a report in the Royston Crow says this extra £800 was given by Moss in NW railway stocks.
 David Short says that a trust was set up, and that 8 dwellings were available.
 There may be some doubt about this number, as VCH cites six dwellings, and the OS map seems to show six.
 Part way through the construction a water certificate was granted, provided the steps to the spring were repaired.

+One document inside the foundation stone stated the beneficiaries were to be aged or inform persons of not less than 60 years of age, who had been Ashwell residents for a considerable time and were of good character.
 According to Victoria County History, the beneficiaries were aged and infirm persons, and the inmates were either married couples (each married couple counting as one inmate), single women or widows.
 The first six residents were widows.
-It may thus seem that widowers were excluded, although the requirements were for aged or inform persons over the age of 6o, of good character, who had been Ashwell residents for a considerable time.
 The stone on the building mentions aged residents.
 However, the Charity Commission website specifies they were originally set up for widows of Ashwell.
 The more recent stipulations are for aged or infirm persons who are inhabitants of the parish of Ashwell, with a preference for widows.
 There is a further clause allowing people not connected with Ashwell, but only with the permission of the Commissioners.

 Moss himself dealt with the administration until Charity Commission registration was obtained.
 After that, organisation was in the hands of trustees.
 Three were 3 ex officio, 4 were appointed by Ashwell Parish Council, and there were 6 co-operative members, appointed for life.
 One of these was Moss himself.